What is GA4? — Concept and Structure

 |---|---|

-first_visit | When a user visits the site for the first time |
+first_visit | When user visits site for the first time |

-session_start | When a session starts |
+session_start | When session starts |

 user_engagement | When staying 10+ seconds, conversion occurs, or 2+ pages viewed |